You are here

 The Free Application for Federal Student Aid (FAFSA) is the application for most types of financial aid at Indiana State University.

 File the FAFSA between October 1st and April 15th to be considered for all possible funding.
+The last day to file the FAFSA is June 30th of the academic year (example: for the 2019-20 academic year, last day to file the FAFSA is June 30, 2020).
 Send the FAFSA to ISU by listing our school code—001807.
 Individuals will use prior prior federal tax return information on the FAFSA(see chart below).
 Once the FAFSA has been filed, corrections can be made if necessary.